-Several years ago, I began writing as a response to what I was reading and experiencing in my “peditations” of Proverbs (peditations = walking meditations meant to assist one in the journey of skillful living).
-This exercise led me to start this blog and ultimately begin a wider conversation with other Christ followers who are equally as passionate about challenging and deepening their faith.
+Several years ago, I began writing as a response to what I was reading, what I have experienced in ministry, and what God has been teaching me in the quiet of the wilderness and the coast.
+The aim is to strengthen other Christ followers who are equally as passionate about challenging and deepening their faith.

-As a young person, I didn’t know the life God was calling me to live.
-At 16 years old I came to Christ through the ministry of Youth for Christ.
+I never imagined I would be in these roles.
+At 16 years of age I came to Christ through the ministry of Youth for Christ.
 I set my sights on being a career officer in the Air Force, but as I prepared, I began to sense a call to ministry instead.
 I changed course hours before I was to board a plane for the Academy in Colorado Springs.

 I attended San Diego University and pursued a degree in International Relations, which served as a good foundation for my Master’s level work at Western Seminary.
 In seminary God brought significant men into my life who prepared me for pastoral ministry.
 I eventually went on to Dallas Seminary, where I earned a Ph.D. in Systematic Theology.